ipspace/netlab/docs/dev/config/vlan.md

 **Notes:**
 * Cisco IOSv is a router and uses BVI (bridge group) interface and per-VLAN subinterfaces.
 * Arista EOS is a switch and uses VLAN interfaces.
 It also supports routed VLAN subinterfaces.
-* VyOS uses a Linux bridge and creates VLAN interface by appending VLAN ID to bridge name.
+* VyOS uses a VLAN-aware Linux bridge and creates VLAN interfaces by appending VLAN ID to bridge name - so it behaves like a switch.
+It also supports routed VLAN subinterfaces.
 * Dell OS10 is a switch and uses VLAN interfaces.
 As specified above, it does not support routed VLAN subinterfaces.

 ## Interface Configuration